gokulm/BoltOn/docs/index.md

 [**BoltOn**](https://github.com/gokulm/BoltOn) is an open source application framework to help develop simple/modular/extensible/unit-testable .NET applications (Console, MVC, WebAPI, Windows Service etc.,) with reduced boilerplate code.
-The components are written in such a way that they're [modular](https://en.wikipedia.org/wiki/Modular_programming), thus they can be bolted on with other components and interchanged easily, and hence the name Bolt-On.
+The components are written in such a way that they're [modular](https://en.wikipedia.org/wiki/Modular_programming), thus they can be plugged  with other components and interchanged easily, and hence the name Bolt-On.

 Installation
 ------------